Daily Health Assessment!

-Health is important everyday, and by doing little things everyday you can greatly improve yours.
-We all have to start somewhere, but by committing yourself to improving each day you will get better.
-Here are the steps you need to take in order to improve your health daily to Change Your World!
+We all have to start somewhere, but by committing yourself to improving each day, you will get better.
+Here are the steps you need to take in order to improve your health and Change Your World!

 Are you MOTIVATED?

-Need motivation to train?
+If you need motivation to train?
 For life?
 To achieve your dreams?
-Look no further than here
+Look no further than here:

 Are you HEALTHY?